 Make a note of the tracking reference number.
 You can upload a photo online (passport photo rules apply) and pay online.

-Once you've completed the application, send us these documents and quote your tracking reference number.
-Please do not send original documents:
+Once you've completed the application, send us copies of the following documents and quote your tracking reference number:

 - Other supporting documentation requested during the application (proof of HRM, War Pension etc.)

 - £10 cheque or postal order made payable to Buckinghamshire County Council

 - 1 recent photo (if not submitted online)

 Current timescales for the processing of Blue Badges: